Blameless Users in a Clean Room: Defining Copyright Protection for Generative Models: Tainted models enable copying

 \section{Tainted models enable copying}

 This section defines what it means for a generative model to be \emph{tainted}.
-Tainted models let users copy training data of which they have no knowledge.
-Tainted models blatantly fail to prevent copying.
-If the goal is to prevent copying, being tainted is as bad as it gets.
-A tainted model---one produced by a tainted training algorithm (Definition~\ref{def:tainted})---doesn't prevent copyright infringement.
-It enables it!
-Thus, we get our next desideratum.
-(We will see that NAF fails this test but Definition~\ref{def:clean} passes.) \begin{desideratum} A meaningful definition of provable copyright protection should bar tainted models. \end{desideratum}
+Tainted models let users copy training data of whose expression they have no knowledge.
+Recall from Section~\ref{sec:legal-interface} that copyright protects the original expression in a work $w$, but not its ideas $\ideas(w)$.

-We say a training algorithm $\train$ is tainted if there is a fixed algorithm $\u$ that copies work from the training dataset using only trained model and the unprotected ideas of the work in question.
+We say a training algorithm $\train$ is tainted if there is a fixed algorithm $\u$ that copies work from the training dataset using only trained model and unprotected ideas.
+The order of quantifiers is important: the user $\u$ is fixed while the dataset $\D$ is arbitrary.
+Such a user cannot possibly be at fault---it cannot know a work in all possible datasets $\D$.

 \begin{definition}[Tainted training] We say $\train$ is \emph{tainted} with respect to $\ideas$ if there exists a user $\u$ such that for all datasets $\D$ and all works $w \in \D$: